Table of Contents

 But what doesn’t greens powder do?

-- Greens supplements cannot replace eating servings of fruits and vegetables altogether.
+- Greens supplements cannot replace fresh sources of fruits and vegetables altogether.

 - You can’t be totally sure if your greens powder retains all the nutritional punch of the original vegetable since extraction and dehydration can possibly reduce nutrient loads.